-Drogress Against Plans Conducted audit on 1 of 6 auditee companies in Progress Against Plans the Group.
+Progress Against Plans Conducted audit on 9 of 21 planned audits in the Group.
+Group.

-Issues Compliance issues
+Issues 6 Compliance issues

-Findings No critical findings
+Findings 7 No critical findings

-Examination Trends Decrease
+Examination Trends Increase

 [The relationship among progress, plans, issues and findings should be viewed as an internal control review cycle which involves the following step-by-step activities: